hglm/sre/README.md

 portable to other platforms.

-NOTE: The current version as of 4 Feb 2014 works correctly with OpenGL on a PC platform; the OpenGL-ES 2.0 X11 (EGL) front-end compiles but still has a few bugs.
-Framebuffer OpenGL-ES front-ends may require more work.
+NOTE: The current version as of 4 Feb 2014 works correctly with OpenGL on a PC platform; the OpenGL-ES 2.0 X11 (EGL) front-end also works well although shadow mapping is not suppored (stencil shadow volumes are supported).
+Framebuffer OpenGL-ES front-ends require a little more work.

 An older version was ported to Windows (32-bit) using GLFW, and other platforms are feasable too given the seperation into front and back-ends